 What happens if your daughter gets into a lawsuit?
-What happens if she needs to file divorce from her husband?
-Or her husband files divorce against her?
-What happens if they go through financial troubles and have to file bankruptcy?
+What happens if she needs to file for divorce from her husband?
+Or does her husband files for divorce against her?
+What happens if they go through financial troubles and have to file for bankruptcy?

 Now, that account is now jointly owned with your daughter and those dollars look like her money.
 Any good lawyer on the opposing side is going to argue that it is hers and is now in the mix to be split or taken under these proposed circumstances.

 When your trust owns your accounts, you are the one with the authority to write checks and pay bills while you are well.
 If you should become incapacitated, your trust gives your daughter immediate access to write checks if and when she needs to; banks do not dishonor the client’s wishes when a trust is used this way.

 If you would like to talk about setting up a trust for yourself or a loved one, please call our office at, (480) 418-8448 and we will be happy to schedule an appointment.
 We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.